ChooseWhy Choose This Program?

 In reading historical, American, and international literature, you will hone your skills in recognizing recurrent themes, tropes, and images.
 It will teach you how to prioritize (which of these patterns matter and why?) and interpret (if this matters to the text, what can be learned from it?).
 Unlike other art forms in which your view is from the outside, in literature your eye is the narrative’s "I" and you discover what it is like to see from the perspective of someone else.
 Learn More

 What Will You Do?

-Beyond your major, there are pathways in publishing, teaching, law, library science, as well as other careers that draw upon the skills you will gain from critical thinking.
-Our emphasis on textual analysis is especially useful when paired with political or business interests and even medical research; our Literary Studies Race, Power, Perspective courses relate to community activism, international development, and humanitarianism; and our specialized work in seeing from other points of view is an asset in any field in which you need to collaborate.
+Beyond your major, publishing, teaching, law, library science, and other careers draw upon the skills you will gain from critical thinking.
+Our emphasis on textual analysis is also useful when paired with political or business interests and even medical research; our literary studies Race, Power, and Perspective courses relate to community activism, international development, and humanitarianism; and our specialized work in seeing from other points of view is an asset in any field in which you need to collaborate.

 Full-Time & Half-Time Faculty

 Leslie Lewis, Professor of English

 Antje Rauwerda, Associate Professor of English: Third Culture Literature (The Literature of Writers Raised Abroad); Postcolonial Literature, Contemporary International Writing in English, British Literature